 Policy Action on Overflow IGNORE Silently ignore the arrival.
-The arrival is not accepted, no release event occurs, and, when the arrival was caused programmatically, such as by invoking fire on an asy chronous event, the caller is not informed that the arrival has been ignored.
+The arrival is not accepted, no release event occurs, and, when the arrival was caused programmatically, such as by invoking fire on an asyn- chronous event, the caller is not informed that the arrival has been ignored.
 EXCEPT Throw an ArrivalTimeQueueOverflowException.
-The a rival is not accepted, and no release event occurs, but when the arrival was caused programmatically, the caller will have ArrivalTimeQueueOverflowException thrown.
-REPLACE The arrival replaces the latest release in the queue, when there is one, but no new release event occurs.
+The ar- rival is not accepted, and no release event occurs, but when the arrival was caused programmatically, the caller will have ArrivalTimeQueueOverflowException thrown.
+REPLACE ACE The arrival replaces the latest release in the queue, where the latest release in the queue, where the latest release is the queue of the queue there is one, but no new release event occurs.
 When the completion associated with the last release event in the queue has not yet occurred, and the deadline has not been missed, the release event time for that release event is re- placed with the arrival time of the new arrival and any associated parameters overwritten.
 This will alter the dead- line for that release event.
 When the deadline has already been missed or the queue length is zero, the behavior of the REPLACE policy is equivalent to the IGNORE policy.
 SAVE Behave effectively as if the queue were expanded as nec- essary to accommodate the new arrival.
 This expansion is permanent.
 The arrival is accepted and a release event occurs.